Frankston City Strategic Housing and Homelessness Alliance

 Our definition of homelessness

-The Strategic Alliance definition of ‘homelessness’ aligns with the Australian Bureau of Statistics (ABS) and Council to Homeless Persons’ (CHP) definitions in viewing homelessness more broadly than just ‘rough sleeping’ or ‘rooflessness’ in maintaining that: the term ‘homeless’ defines every person who is in a dwelling that is inadequate; has no tenure; has a short and non-extendable tenure; or does not allow them to have control of, or access to space for social relations[i].
+The Strategic Alliance definition of ‘homelessness’ aligns with the Australian Bureau of Statistics (ABS) and Council to Homeless Persons’ (CHP) definitions in viewing homelessness more broadly than just ‘rough sleeping’ or ‘rooflessness’ in maintaining that: the term ‘homeless’ defines every person who is in a dwelling that is inadequate; has no tenure; has a short and non-extendable tenure; or does not allow them to have control of, or access to space for social relations.

 This definition recognises that rough sleeping only makes up around 7 per cent of homelessness in Victoria, with ‘hidden homelessness’ being vastly overrepresented (and undercounted) across metropolitan Melbourne suburbs , including Frankston.
-Hidden homelessness includes those in: supported accommodation for the homeless; rooming houses; boarding house; severely overcrowded dwellings; temporarily staying with others (couch surfing); or staying in motels or other temporary lodgings[ii].
+Hidden homelessness includes those in: supported accommodation for the homeless; rooming houses; boarding house; severely overcrowded dwellings; temporarily staying with others (couch surfing); or staying in motels or other temporary lodgings.

-A snapshot of homelessness in Frankston City
+Homelessness in Frankston City

-- Homelessness is increasing faster in Frankston than the Victorian and Australian averages, at14.7% Frankston compared 14% Victoria and Australia respectively (2016 census)
+- Homelessness is increasing faster in Frankston than the Victorian and Australian averages, at 14.7% Frankston compared 14% Victoria and Australia respectively (2016 census)

 - Homelessness in Frankston has increased at more than twice the rate of Frankston City’s total population growth 14.7% compared to 6% (2016 census)